 Expected results

-- Detect first-purchase intent across key touchpoints (homepage, Product details page, cart page, or category page)
+- Detect first-purchase intent across key touchpoints (homepage, PDP, cart page, or category page)

 - Launch cold-start-proof recommendation blocks that don't require prior user history